rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Addresses

-Address, like "wallet", is a misnomer, and when not understood correctly can lead to dangerous outcomes, including lost Bitcoin.
+"Address", like "wallet", is a misnomer, and when not understood correctly can lead to dangerous outcomes, including lost Bitcoin.

 There is no "address" that maintains a balance of your Bitcoin.
  There is only transactions, which have inputs and outputs.

+In practical terms, imagine if you receive 0.5 Bitcoin to an address in your wallet.
+ You then send 0.1 Bitcoin to someone else.
+ It is tempting to think the original address now has 0.4 Bitcoin, but in reality your original address has nothing.
+ There is no "from address" in Bitcoin.
+ When you sent 0.1 Bitcoin,
+  this created a transaction with two outputs: one for 0.1 Bitcoin, and another 0.4 Bitcoin.
+ Your private key can access the output with 0.4 Bitcoin, and someone else has the private key to access the output with 0.1 Bitcoin.
+ These ouputs are known as UTXOs (see below).

 An invoice address, or receive address, is an encoded single use number that will produce a transaction output that can only be spent by the corresponding private key.
- An address is not a location where Bitcoin is stored, but rather is part of a transaction that if included in the timechain will result in one or more unspent transaction outputs (UTXOs).
+ An address is not a location where Bitcoin is stored, but rather is part of a transaction that will include one or more UTXOs.

 ...
-The words "wallet" and "address" are at best imperfect metaphors, and at worst confusing anachronisms, like trying to define the Internet in terms of books.
+The words "wallet" and "address" are at best imperfect metaphors, and at worst confusing anachronisms, like trying to define the Internet in terms of typewriters and postage stamps.

 ...
 Seed Phrase -> Private Keys -> Public Keys -> Addresses